GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   LOCATION       [default: .]
 Location of JBrowse installation.
 Defaults to .

 OPTIONS
-  -c, --config=config  Any extra config settings to add to connection as JSON object format -n, --name=name      Name of the connection.
+  -c, --config=config              Any extra config settings to add to connection as JSON object format -d, --description=description    Optional description of the connection -n, --name=name                  Name of the connection.
 Will be guessed on default -t, --type=type                  [default: custom] type of connection, ex.
 JBrowse 1 or UCSCTrackHub

+  --configLocation=configLocation  Write to a certain config.json file.
+Defaults to location/config.json if not
+                                   specified

+  --displayName=displayName        Optional display name of the connection.
+Will default to name
 ```

 ## `jbrowse add-track DATADIRECTORY [LOCATION]`